ankane/sidekick/README.md

 1. Clone the project
 2. Navigate to `chrome://extensions`
-3. Make sure "Developer Mode" is checked
+3. Make sure “Developer Mode” is checked
-4. Click the "Load unpacked extension" button and select the project
+4. Click the “Load unpacked extension” button and select the project